Sergey Sergeevich Rodionov

-Sergey Sergeevich Rodionov (Серге́й Сергеевич Родио́нов; born 29 July 1961 in Moscow), is a Russian publisher and banker.
-Founder and co-owner of holding "Rodionov Publishing House", its CEO.

-The deputy chairman of the Central Bank of Russia (1991).
+Sergey Sergeevich Rodionov (Серге́й Сергеевич Родио́нов; born 29 July 1961) is a Russian publisher and banker.
+He was the founder, co-owner and CEO of Rodionov Publishing House until 2004.
+He was also the deputy chairman of the Central Bank of Russia in 1991.

 Early life

-Born at July 29, 1961 in Moscow.
+He was born on July 29, 1961, in Moscow.
+His father is Sergey Petrovich Rodionov who later was the Vice-President of JSCB "Imperial" and main owner and chairman of the board of directors Slavyansky Bank.

-1978–1983: Moscow Institute of Finance (now Financial University under the Government of the Russian Federation) Kibalchicha str 1.
+From 1978 to 1983, he attended the Moscow Institute of Finance (now Financial University under the Government of the Russian Federation) Kibalchicha str 1.
 Moscow.
-Faculty “International Economic Relations”.
-Diploma with honor of “Economist - Banking and foreign exchange operations”.
+He pursued his studies in the Faculty of "International Economic Relations," earning a diploma with honors as an "Economist - Banking and foreign exchange operations".

 1983–1986: Postgraduate at the same Institute at the department for International Monetary Operations.
-Ph.D. in Economics for “Analysis of Monetary Theory and Policy of Federal Reserve System of USA”.
+Ph.D. in Economics for "Analysis of Monetary Theory and Policy of Federal Reserve System of USA".

 Career

 1986–1988: Senior researcher in the Computer Centre of the Academy of Social Sciences, Moscow.